carhubcentralts-hue/prosaasil/replit.md

 - Removed "Support Management" card from business overview page
 - Added lead selection dropdowns to payment and contract creation modals
 - Unified tasks and reminders into single "Reminders" feature
+- **CRITICAL FIX**: Fixed duplicate lead creation - system now properly deduplicates leads by phone number instead of creating new lead for each call

 # System Architecture